wriver4/CRM-Framework/README.md

 - All models extend the `Database` class for connection access
 - Language files are stored in `public_html/admin/languages/`
 - Templates are included directly, not rendered through a template engine

-- **Routing**: Uses simple variable concatenation - avoid complex routing helper functions
+## 🚨 CRITICAL: READ ALL RULES FIRST 🚨

+**⚠️ BEFORE DOING ANYTHING, AI ASSISTANTS MUST READ ALL `.zencoder/rules/` FILES ⚠️**

+**This is MANDATORY - not optional.
+The rules contain critical information about:**
+- File ownership requirements (files MUST be owned by `democrm:democrm` on server)
+- Development patterns and conventions
+- Database operation requirements
+- Security protocols
+- Server access procedures

+**Failure to read rules first will result in:**
+- Broken file permissions causing web server access failures
+- Incorrect development patterns
+- Security vulnerabilities
+- Time wasted fixing preventable issues

+**📋 Required reading order:**
+1. `development.md` - Critical file ownership and development patterns
+2. `server-access.md` - File ownership and SSH procedures
+3. `directory-structure.md` - Project organization
+4. All other rule files as relevant to the task

+**🔧 Most common issue: Creating files without proper ownership**
+- Files created through SFTP mount appear as `mark:users` locally
+- Server requires `democrm:democrm` ownership for web access
+- ALWAYS run: `ssh wswg "chown democrm:democrm /path/to/file"` after creating files

 ## Summary
 A PHP-based CRM (Customer Relationship Management) framework providing functionality for managing leads, contacts, users, and sales pipelines. **This is NOT a traditional MVC framework** - it follows a direct, procedural approach with object-oriented components.
 The architecture uses direct file routing (no URL rewriting), database inheritance patterns (all models extend a singleton Database class), and template inclusion rather than dependency injection or modern framework patterns.

-The application features a comprehensive multilingual system with language arrays stored in `admin/languages/` and a specialized `Helpers` class that generates translation-aware HTML components and form elements.
-It includes CRUD operations, role-based access control, audit trails, and reporting capabilities.
+**🌍 MULTILINGUAL & MULTINATIONAL DESIGN**: The framework is architected for global deployment with comprehensive internationalization support.
+It features a robust multilingual system with language arrays stored in `admin/languages/`, a specialized `Helpers` class that generates translation-aware HTML components and form elements, and provisions for multinational business logic.
+While currently restricted to certain countries, all architectural decisions should prioritize global scalability and localization capabilities.

+📋 **For comprehensive internationalization guidelines, see:** `internationalization.md`

+The framework includes CRUD operations, role-based access control, audit trails, and reporting capabilities.
 The frontend uses Bootstrap 5, Bootstrap Icons, Font Awesome, jQuery, DataTables, and Validator.js for a modern user interface.

 ## Language & Runtime
 **Language**: PHP